pSUNSET/Pytlin/README.md

 print(prod_result) # Result: 24
 ```

-Now you can achieve the same purpose in kotlin with the following code.
+Now, you can achieve the same purpose in kotlin with the following code.

 ```kotlin
 import net.psunset.pytlin.collections.Kwargs